Critics sound alarms over Ontario government review of endangered species act

 "We have not been doing our part to protect and recover the species in spite of this law which was really good when it first came in," she said.
 "Unfortunately, with implementation it's gone backwards."

-Baggio said the government offers little evidence that the law has impeded development or hurt the economy and has provided no data to measure the act's overall effectiveness.
+Baggio said the government offers little evidence that the law has impeded development or hurt the economy and has provided no data to measure its overall effectiveness.

+But a spokesman for the Environment Ministry said that after a decade of implementing the Endangered Species Act, the government has learned what works well and what can work better.

+"By undertaking a review of the Act, we are consulting to identify opportunities that balance the protection of species at risk and their habitat with our government's commitments to find efficiencies and streamline processes," Gary Wheeler said in a statement Friday evening.

 Last month, six environmental groups -- including Greenpeace, the World Wildlife Fund-Canada, and the David Suzuki Foundation -- issued a joint statement raising concerns about the review of the act.